lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 We are already well versed in [error correction codes](https://en.wikipedia.org/wiki/Error_correction_code) from classical computing, where bit flips are accepted as a fact of life.
 But error correction is a good deal trickier in quantum computing due to the fact that you can't read or [copy](https://en.wikipedia.org/wiki/No-cloning_theorem) qubits.

 The good news is that all hope is not lost.
-The field of quantum error correction is really, really interesting, because it tries to solve the problem of how to detect and correct and error in a qubit that you're not allowed to measure.
+The field of quantum error correction is really, really interesting, because it tries to solve the problem of how to detect and correct an error in a qubit that you're not allowed to measure.
 I could probably spend way too much time deep diving into it.
 But the key takeaways are:

 - quantum error correction is possible and could, in theory, be used to create perfect qubits that are immune to decoherence and other noise
 - this requires that the qubits have fewer than 1 error per 1000 (or so) gates, which we're nowhere near